 So what? - This question can be answered by simply stating what it is that makes your product or brand distinct from the others out there.

 Focus your pitch on how it’ll make a particular audience's lives better by either getting them what they want (love) or by alleviating something causing them a problem (hate).
 Here’s something to remember, the more shocking that something is—the more likely people will share it.
-And shares equal views and ratings.
+And shares equates to views and ratings.

-Help a reporter...and yourself out
+3. Help a reporter...and yourself out

 Another way to generate publicity for your brand is via HARO.
-HARO is the acronym for "Help a Reporter Out."
+HARO is the acronym for 'Help a Reporter Out.'
 HARO is a great resource for publicity for your brand because it's a website where reporters go to get quotes and insights from experts and professionals from various industries to place in articles, books, news segments, etc. Which is different from cold pitching to reporters.
 Reporters on HARO are actually relying on you to contact them.

 The best part about HARO is that you can reply to reporters inquiries on the website for free and it's standard courtesy for the reporters to give you proper attribution on their respective platforms for your contribution to their inquiry if they use it.

-I’m sure you've probably heard the old adage that “sharing is caring.”
+I’m sure you've probably heard the old adage that, “Sharing is caring.”
 Well, that adage is definitely true as it pertains to social media.
-Or as author and marketing professor Jonah Berger stated in his book Contagious: Why Things Catch On, “When we care, we share.”
+Or as author and marketing professor Jonah Berger, stated in his book, Contagious: Why Things Catch On, “When we care, we share.”

 These days, getting people (especially social media influencers) to share your content or information about your brand is just as important as getting a reporter to give you a feature.
 Don't believe me?
 The next time you're waiting in line at a store, look around and see how many of your fellow shoppers are looking down at their phones.
-They'll probably be looking at their social media page or something someone text them from theirs.
+They'll probably be looking at their social media page or something that someone text them from theirs.

 According to Jonah, the way to get people to share your content is through emotion.
-He stated, “Naturally contagious content usually evokes some sort of emotion.
+“Naturally contagious content usually evokes some sort of emotion.
 Blending an iPhone is surprising.
 A potential tax hike is infuriating.
 Emotional things often get shared.
 So rather than harping on function, we need to focus on feelings.”

 In order to invoke others to share your content, create content that will make people so happy that they’ll have to tell others in hopes it’ll help them as well.
-Or something that makes people so angry they’ll have to ask their friends “Can you believe this?”
-Or something that’s so funny they’ll feel compelled to share it with others on their timeline because it may boost their social status.
+Or something that makes people so angry they’ll have to ask their friends, “Can you believe this?,” You could also create content that’s so funny—people will actually feel compelled to share it with others on their timeline because it may boost their social status.

 Podcasts are a great way to generate publicity for a brand.
 That’s because the audience for the average podcast is geared towards a specific niche.
-And that niche consists of people that have a high enough interest that they searched for and found a podcast based on a specific genre.
+And that niche consists of people that have a high enough interest that they searched for, and found a podcast based on a specific genre.

 For example, you wouldn’t need a marketing degree to create a pretty accurate consumer profile for someone that would listen to a Rachel Ray podcast about her favorite recipes.
 You can imagine that the people that would tune in to her podcast would be people that are interested in cooking for themselves and preparing meals for others.

 One way to utilize podcasts to generate publicity for your startup is simply to start a podcast of your own and feature guests that are leaders in your respective industry.
-By doing this, people that are interested in those leaders will tune in to what they have to say.
+By doing this, people who are interested in those leaders will tune in to hear what they have to say.

 However, if you really want to maximize your brand’s reach through the power of podcasts— I suggest a podcast blitz.
-You probably already heard of a media blitz and if not, Merriam-Webster Dictionary defines a media blitz as, “a lot of information about something on television, radio, in magazines, etc., all at once.”
+You probably already heard of a media blitz and if not, Merriam-Webster Dictionary defines a media blitz as, “A lot of information about something on television, radio, in magazines, etc., all at once.”

 A podcast blitz consists of leveraging the power of your platform (your podcast) in order to appear on other podcasts.
 So, let’s say that you wanted to do a mass promotion for a new product that your company was launching—and wanted to promote it for free—you could do a podcast blitz by reaching out to others who have a podcast related to your industry and offer them an appearance on your platform in exchange for you appearing on theirs.